ChapmanCPSC370/TLT_SIgn_in_app/README.md

    If Student, input your name and ID number.
 You can then say which SI you are attending.
     Potentially use geolocation to verify.

-3. The settings will be saved:
-- Account info will be saved
-- Repeating SI sessions for students will be saved
+3. The settings that will be saved: account info (name and ID number), repeating SI sessions, and selection of SI or student.
+There will be a settings page where you can switch from SI to student or vice versa in case you are both.
+It will also include your personal settings.